unipv-larl/6th-Pavia-International-Summer-School-for-Indo-European-Linguistics/posters.md

 - Mattia	Petrogalli (UCSC Milan) - *Sensory Lexicon and Conceptual Metaphor Theory: focus on Ancient Greek τυφλός*
 - Lorenzo Reina (University of Pavia) - *Verbi triargomentali in greco antico e codifica in Universal Dependencies*
 - Federico Samperi (University of Pavia) - *Building a Lemma Bank for Old Irish verbs*
+- Thales Simōes (University of Pavia) - *The two ordinary words for ‘woman’ in Proto-Indo-European: a semantic and morphological analysis of the roots \*gʷen- and \*sor-*
 - Matteo	Tarsi (Kyushu University) - *Conceptual metaphors and the organization of the lexicon the case of verba cogitandi, cognoscendi, and dicendi*
 - Nicola Tedesco (University of Pavia) - *Diachronic Analysis of Ibero-Romance Nasal Vowels*